rod-chapman/SPARKNaCl/README.md

 ## Latest news

+### 25th June 2021

+* Work on porting, proof and performance analysis with GNAT and SPARK Community 2021 is written up [here](https://blog.adacore.com/sparknacl-with-gnat-and-spark-community-2021-port-proof-and-performance).
+This post also covers some more performance improvement, where I managed to save another 60 Million CPU cycles for a "Sign" operation at -O0.

 ### 29th May 2021

 * I have started work to evaluate the library with the Community 2021 releases of GNAT and SPARK.
 Both proof robustness and performance will be considered.
 GNAT CE 2021 is based on GCC 10.3.1, so we'll see if the new compiler can squeeze a bit more performance out of the code.
 Results soon.